MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/service-level-objectives.md

 This article is part of a series in [the cloud monitoring guide](./index.md).

-This article reviews the fundamental principles of service level objectives, and how to implement and apply them.
+In the below sections, you learn about the fundamental principles of service level objectives, and how to implement and apply them.

 ## Overview